 This international contact helps young people to develop an awareness of life outside their own immediate sphere and assists them in recognising and respecting the differences that exist between the nations and races of the world.

 To connect with another company / circle / local group we first ask you to discuss the idea with other leaders from your own group to make sure everyone involved is aware of your actions.

-To find an appropriate group in another organisation, please contact the CEO of Global Fellowship at firstname.lastname@example.org.
+To find an appropriate group in another organisation, please contact us at firstname.lastname@example.org

 - Info about your company: the name, how many young people and in what age groups.
 How many leaders.
 When do you meet and for how long.
 What are the typical activities, or describe one of your recent programs.
 This will help us to find a similar group.